-Visiting Japan during cherry blossom season is definitely one of the items to tick off your bucket list and of course, the best place to start would be none other than the Japanese capital, Tokyo 🎌 Cherry blossoms bloom all over Japan during the spring months, so check out our forecast to see when’s the best time to visit!
+Visiting Japan during cherry blossom season is definitely one of the items to tick off your bucket list, and the best place to start would be the capital city of Tokyo!
+While you're busy looking for the best cherry blossom spots in Tokyo

-Yes, we admit, it is overwhelming to plan for a trip.
-With a city like Tokyo, there’s just so much to see and do that you don't know where to start.
-Well, don't worry cos we've planned the only 5D4N itinerary you'll need for your cherry blossom chase in Tokyo!
+, you just don't know where to start!
+Well, don't worry because we've planned the only 5D4N itinerary you'll need for your ultimate cherry blossom chase in Tokyo.

 Credit: Klook on Facebook

-We know the pain of lugging your bags around public transport and it can especially tough if you arrive during the rush hour.
-But with Klook’s LuggAgent service from either airport to your accommodation, it’s time to say goodbye to all the hassle.
+- #HHWT Tip: We know the pain of lugging your bags around public transport and it can especially tough if you arrive early in the morning or during the rush hour.
+Book the LuggAgent service in advance on Klook from either airport to your accommodation, so you can say goodbye to all the hassle.

 Getting around Tokyo

 Get your first taste of authentic Japanese food

 [P.S.
 For authentic Japanese cuisine, this ultimate halal food guide is all you need for your Tokyo trip!]